A tale of two departed alcoholics

 Notification of Nick’s death elicited an empty sadness tinged by relief.
 Grateful his suffering had ended quietly, Clare was also thankful his exit did not include additional victims.
 The last vestige of her sorrow was grieving for the future with him which never actualized.
 Making an appearance at Nick’s memorial was unnecessary— Clare had mourned his passing years ago.An alcoholic, a phone call, the coroner, and grievous news: the conclusion to the throes of chemical dependency.
 John and Nick’s alcoholic folie a deux exemplifies the rule rather than the exception.
 The American Society for Addiction Medicine has classified addiction as a chronic brain disease, not an implication of poorly controlled will power or moral failing.
 This is their epitaph.

 “Drunken Danse Macabre” is the work of guest blogger and good friend, Atira Aura.
 This piece was published on Aura’s blog on January 10, 2014.
 I read this story about a year before its publication and immediately knew I wanted it on my site.
-I share this with my gratitude.
+I share this with my gratitude, in part, as a memorial to far too many friends I have lost to alcohol.
 Please visit Atira Aura’s blog for more insightful, inspiring articles.